 Bought By Many Pet Insurance

 Bought By Many has a unique approach to pet insurance, where plans are based on feedback from over 40,000 pet owners and they aim to fix problems with the pet insurance market.
-Bought By Many have an option to cover pre-existing conditions, fix your premium for life or pay 20% of your premium back if you don't claim.
+Bought By Many have an option to cover pre-existing conditions or pay 20% of your premium back if you don't claim.
 Liability Only plans are also available.